cjshieh/TheCompleteJSCourse/README.md

 # TheCompleteJSCourse

-Learning note - From udemy course: The Complete JavaScript Course: Build a Real-World Project https://www.udemy.com/the-complete-javascript-course/
+Learning note - From udemy course: [The Complete JavaScript Course: Build a Real-World Project](https://www.udemy.com/the-complete-javascript-course/)

 ## Rolling Dice Game

 This project demostrates how to manipulate html page with DOM and how to write event hanlder.

+## Monthly Budgeted Balance Sheet

+This project shows common module pattern in ES5.